dominikh/xcapture/README.md

 xcapture [args] | lz4 > output.mkv.lz4
 ```

-On a modern mid-range CPU, this should be able to compress 1080p60 on
+On a modern mid-range CPU, this should be able to compress 1080p30 on
 the fly using a single CPU core.
-A test capture of 60 FPS game footage
+A test capture of 30 FPS game footage
 achieved a compression rate of 4:1.

-If you have more CPU to spare, you could also reencode the stream to
+If you have more CPU to spare, you could also transcode the stream to
 H.264 on the fly, either lossy or lossless.
 To record the file in
 H.264 lossless with the x264 codec, you can use something like the
 following: